15 Types of Animals That Eat Crickets

 by chawkfan91 is licensed under CC BY 2.0

-This is the next on our list of animals that eat crickets.
-They are one of the top predators of flying and jumping insects.
-Green anoles have been seen to consume tiny flies and gnats in the wild.
+This is the next animal on our list of those that eat crickets.
+Green anoles are one of the top predators of flying and jumping insects.

 Crickets are a terrific alternative because providing those little flying insects in captivity can be challenging.